Infineon/mtb-example-ota-mqtt/README.md

 2. Open a terminal program and select the KitProg3 COM port.
 Set the serial port parameters to 8N1 and 115200 baud.

-3. Modify the `PLATFORM` variable in the *\<OTA_MQTT>/Makefile* based on the target you have selected.
+3. Modify the `PLATFORM` variable in the *\<OTA_MQTT>/Makefile* based on the target that you have selected.
 Currently in the Makefile, a conditional if-else block is used to automatically select a value based on the target selected.
 You can remove it and directly assign a value as per **Table 2**.

-   **Table 2: Target-specific platform values**
+   **Table 2.
+Target-specific platform values**

    Target      | `PLATFORM` value
    ----------- |----------------------------------